xjtu-omics/SpatialCOC/Results/README.md

 ## ✔️Data Access

 All result files are available on Zenodo.
-Please download and extract to the `./Results` subdirectory:
+Please download and extract them into the ./Results subdirectory, placing each h5ad file directly in that directory.

 > 🔗 https://doi.org/10.5281/zenodo.20115541